pouriavj/family-travel-tracker/README.md

   **“Country does not exist, try again.”**

 - 🔁 **Duplicate Country Entry:**
-  If a user tries to add a country that’s already been added before, an error message appears saying:
+  If a user tries to add a country that’s already been added to his profile before, an error message appears saying:
   **“Country has already been added, try again.”**

 - 🔡 **Case and Name Flexibility:**